jwya2149/FTLBox/README.md

 # FTLBox
-A Very Very Simple FTL simulator
+A Very Very Simple FTL drawing paper

 FTLBox is derived from DGIBox, one of projects in DGIST Class: Computer Algorithms (SE380)